List of commanders of the International Space Station: Statistics

-A Russian national has commanded the station 31 times.
-A US national has commanded the station 28 times.
+A Russian national has commanded the station 36 times.
+A US national has commanded the station 32 times.
 A Japanese national has commanded the station thrice.
 Italian nationals have commanded the station twice.
 Belgian, British, Canadian, Danish, German, and French nationals have commanded the station once each.

-Gennady Padalka has commanded the station on 4 separate occasions, more than any other inhabitant.
+Gennady Padalka has commanded the station on four separate occasions, more than any other inhabitant.

 Fyodor Yurchikhin and Oleg Kononenko have commanded the station thrice.
-Scott Kelly, Oleg Kotov, Anton Shkaplerov, Pavel Vinogradov, Peggy Whitson, Jeffrey Williams, Sunita Williams, Aleksey Ovchinin, and Sergey Ryzhikov have commanded the station twice each.
+Scott Kelly, Oleg Kotov, Anton Shkaplerov, Pavel Vinogradov, Peggy Whitson, Jeffrey Williams, Sunita Williams, Aleksey Ovchinin, Sergey Ryzhikov, and Michael Fincke have commanded the station twice each.